-Welcome to my Christmas House Tour!
-I am thrilled to join a group of fabulous bloggers for The Pink Door Holiday Home Tour hosted by Annie from All Things Big and Small.
-I had the pleasure of meeting Annie this summer at the Haven Conference and I was honored when she asked me to be a part of her holiday home tour!
+Welcome to my Christmas Holiday House Tour!
+Today, I am thrilled to join a group of fabulous bloggers for The Pink Door Holiday Home Tour hosted by Annie from All Things Big and Small.
+This summer, I had the pleasure of meeting Annie at the Haven Conference and I was honored when she asked me to be a part of her holiday home tour!

-Let’s get started with my Christmas House Tour by entering through my front door!
+Let’s get started with my Christmas Holiday House Tour by entering through my front door!

 This is our second year of having a Christmas tree in the foyer.

-My foyer tree is obviously artificial but my husband insists we buy a real tree for our living room.
-We usually wait until about 2 weeks before Christmas to put that one up.
+Obviously, my foyer tree is artificial but my husband insists we buy a real tree for our living room.
+Usually, we wait until about 2 weeks before Christmas to put that one up.
 In the meantime, it’s nice to be greeted by a tree when we open the front door.
 (Not that we ever actually use the front door, but it’s a nice thought!)

 This year I decorated the foyer tree in red, black and white.

-I used the same ribbon to make some bows for the stairs.
+For the stairs, I used the same ribbon to make some bows.

 I thought my black rain boots made a nice accessory…